Wharepapa South School offers modern classrooms, including a sensory room, a multipurpose room for cooking, great gardens, and community library.

 We want every child to leave Wharepapa South School as a confident, active learner who values hauora and enjoys movement.
 Health and PE are about more than sport — they are about building the resilience, skills, and attitudes that help our tamariki to thrive in all areas of life.

 Our classrooms are connected with double doors that are often opened up to combine learning experiences and provide tuakana taina opportunities for our students.
-We cater to students from Y0-8 by switching between a collaborative space for morning hui, singing and assemblies, and closing the double doors to split into more targeted learning for the students.
+We cater to students from Year 0 to year 8 by switching between a collaborative space for morning hui, singing and assemblies, and closing the double doors to split into more targeted learning for the students.

 We provide a variety of furniture options and spaces for our students so they are able to learn in an environment that best suits their individual needs.
 Our children are able to work within small mixed ability, mixed age groups.
 We work on the premise of stage not age.